 MFMA circular 70 highlighted examples of non-priority spending that need to be addressed by municipalities.
-Breede Valley Municipality remains commitment to the elimination of these non-priority items from the 2015/16 MTREF and applying zero percent increases on related items where elimination or a decrease in the 2021/22 MTREF budget is not possible.
+Breede Valley Municipality remains commitment to the elimination of these non-priority items and applying zero percent increases on related items where elimination or a decrease in the MTREF budget is not possible.